Neewtonium/BATSCRIPT-/README.md

 - Ready for Pandas, NumPy, and ML pipelines
 - Lightweight, pure Python (no external libs)

+data output is in CSV easy for R, python analysis

 Just don’t waste the oil😂